kamitor/Value-Chain-Rebels/Key takeaways.md

 Maxime
 Reading up and watching of the movie dark waters we talked about last time.
 Key takeaways I can understand why the movie can be a good inspiration as it brings a narrative and history at hand.
 How it has been made and how it has been

+Target one of the biggest industry angles; we need to start the Buy Side of this angle.
+My question to each of you: If you need to touch a industry or product as a catalyzer for this project be, what would be focus on.

 I'm a bit skeptical
 Glisos ad - pestisides
 Monzanto -